Yui-H8/Datacamp/AI_Understanding Prompt Engineering.md

 ### Different approaches
 * Prompt engineering is an evolving field that blends an understanding of prompting with various strategies to deliver amazing results with large language models like ChatGP
+Engineering a prompt can come in many different shapes and sizes, all of them being valid approaches to success.